-Welcome to Planet Gary, a place on the Interweb all about me, Gary Buckham, fast approaching 60 and still not dead, and after working since the age of 17, now enjoying the delights of early retirement.
+Welcome to Planet Gary, a place on the Interweb all about me, Gary Buckham, aged 60 years-old and still not dead, and after working since the age of 17, now enjoying the delights of retirement.
 This is where I share some of the interesting interests, active activities and dubious delights that have been part of my world for most of my life and where I post a few words, upload not a few photographs and generally get things off my chest with the occasional rant or two.
 But first a few brief words about me.

 Born and raised in Selkirk in the Scottish Borders, where sheep outnumber the population by 10 to 1 and where I spent my childhood doing the usual naughty things that children get up to, building illegal gang huts in the local woods, trying and ever-failing my hand at poaching in the woods, fishing without a permit on the River Ettrick, getting up to mischief down the local rubbish dump and scrounging for discarded lemonade bottles around the woollen mills and claiming the deposit on them.
 I also owned a slingshot and air-rifle, but I’d better not say anything about that as it may harm my defence, if it was mentioned, when questioned, something that I might later rely on in Court.
 Or something along those lines Of course, I attended Selkirk High School but that was just a necessary evil and not something I particularly enjoyed though subjects like geography and technical drawing, I enjoyed mainly because I was good at them.